SumoLogic/sumologic-documentation/docs/integrations/web-servers/opentelemetry/squid-proxy-opentelemetry.md

 OpenTelemetry works with a [configuration](https://opentelemetry.io/docs/collector/configuration/) yaml file which has all the details with respect to the data which needs to be collected.
 For example, it specifies the location of a log file that is read and sent to the Sumo Logic platform..

-In this step, we will be configuring the yaml required for Squid Collection.
+In this step, you will configure the yaml required for Squid Collection.

 The path of the log file configured to capture Squid logs is needed to be given here.